Last updated March 2026

 🛡️ How a Lawyer Helps You Win

-An experienced Fort Lauderdale DUI lawyer can:
+An experienced DUI lawyer can:

-📄 Challenge officer reports and paperwork errors
+- challenge officer reports and paperwork errors

-🎯 Challenge the legality of the stop or detention
+- challenge the legality of the stop or detention

 🌟 Why the Hearing Matters

-Winning a DHSMV hearing doesn’t just save your license — it can expose weaknesses in the State’s case early, strengthening your defense in criminal court.
+It can also expose weaknesses in the State’s case early — strengthening your defense in criminal court.

 📍 Protect Your License Now

 You have 10 days to act.
-Don’t lose your license without a fight.

 ❓ FAQs